-Meeting Date Document ltem No. Item Status Action Required Action Taken The Motion was Put and CARRIED (13/0) by Exception Resolution after consideration of Item 13.1.4, page {field-3} refers.
+Meeting Date Document ltem No. Item Status Action Required Action Taken Due Date Completed (Overdue) The Motion was Put and CARRIED (13/0) by Exception Resolution after consideration of Item 13.1.4, page {field-3} refers.
 In favour of the Motion: Mayor Jacob, Cr Chester, Cr Fishwick, Cr Hamilton-Prime, Cr Hill, Cr Hutton, Cr Jones, Cr Kingston, Cr May, Cr O'Neill, Cr Pizzey, Cr Raftis and Cr Vinciullo.
 Against the Motion: Nil.
 23/04/2024 23 April 2024 - Ordinary Meeting of Council - MINUTES ONLY 12.4 MINUTES OF REGIONAL COUNCIL MEETINGS (WARD - ALL) Completed OFFICER'S RECOMMENDATION / COUNCIL RESOLUTION (Resolution No: CJ080-04/24) MOVED Cr Jones, SECONDED Cr Hill that Council NOTES the minutes of the ordinary meeting of the Mindarie Regional Council held on 29 February 2024 forming Attachment 1 to this Report.
 The Motion was Put and CARRIED (13/0) by Exception Resolution after consideration of Item 13.1.4, page {field-3} refers.
 In favour of the Motion: Mayor Jacob, Cr Chester, Cr Fishwick, Cr Hamilton-Prime, Cr Hill, Cr Hutton, Cr Jones, Cr Kingston, Cr May, Cr O'Neill, Cr Pizzey, Cr Raftis and Cr Vinciullo.
 Against the Motion: Nil.
 09/05/2024 Noting resolution.
 No further action required.
-23/04/2024 23 April 2024 - Ordinary Meeting of Council - MINUTES ONLY 12.5 STANDARDISED MEETING PROCEDURES - CITY OF JOONDALUP SUBMISSION (WARD - ALL) Completed The Original Motion as Amended being / COUNCIL RESOLUTION (Resolution No: CJ081-04/24) MOVED Cr Fishwick, SECONDED Cr Hamilton-Prime That Council, in response to the Department of Local Government, Sport and Cultural Industries' invitation to comment on the proposed standardised meeting procedures: 1.
+09/05/2024 23/04/2024 23 April 2024 - Ordinary Meeting of Council - MINUTES ONLY 12.5 STANDARDISED MEETING PROCEDURES - CITY OF JOONDALUP SUBMISSION (WARD - ALL) Completed The Original Motion as Amended being / COUNCIL RESOLUTION (Resolution No: CJ081-04/24) MOVED Cr Fishwick, SECONDED Cr Hamilton-Prime That Council, in response to the Department of Local Government, Sport and Cultural Industries' invitation to comment on the proposed standardised meeting procedures: 1.
 ENDORSES the City of Joondalup submission provided as Attachment 3 to this Report, subject to the following amendment: "1.1 Motions and Amendments - Amend the comment to provide that 7 or more clear business days would be more appropriate"; 1.2 Motions and Amendments - include a narrative to support clause 1.1 above which states that: "It is considered that submission of a notice of motion be required at least 7 or more clear business days before the meeting at which the motion is to be considered.
 This serves as a safeguard against the potential pitfalls of hasty decision-making by local government councils.
-This allows administrators more time to prepare reports, fostering a culture of informed decision-making that ultimately benefits both a local government and its community."
-1.3 Any other matters - Add an additional comment advising that "the City is supportive of the requirement for members of the public to provide their name and suburb/locality only (not any other information) before asking a question"; 09/05/2024 City of Joondalup submission on the DLG Standardised M Procedures consultation paper, emailed to DLG and WAL Tuesday 30 April 2024.
+This allows administrators more time to prepare reports, fostering a culture of informed decision-making that ultimately benefits both a local government advising that "the City is supportive of the requirement for members of the public to provide their name and subub/locality only (not any other information) before asking a question"; PROVIDES a copy of the City of Joondalup submission, as provided in Attachment 3 (including the amendments 3 (including the amendments 3 (including the amendments 2)) 09/05/2024 City of Joondalup submission on the DLG Standardised Meeting Procedures consultation paper, emailed to DLG and WALGA on Tuesday 30 April 2024.
+09/05/2024